Mehrnoosh-h/pymc-bayesian-mmm-budget-allocation/README.md

 ## Data notes

-This project uses the **multidimensional mock dataset** from PyMC-Marketing (the same one used in the official notebook).
+This project uses the **multidimensional mock dataset** from PyMC-Marketing.
 If the notebook raises a `FileNotFoundError` for `data/multidimensional_mock_data.csv`, use one of these approaches:

 ### Option 1 — Load from the PyMC-Marketing packaged data directory (recommended)